SIG P365 Review: Best CCW Gun Yet?

 I like to say that most tiny/CCW guns are like travel tooth brushes.
 Sure, they work.
 But, you really only have it because it’s tiny and easy to carry around.
 When it comes down to it, you’d rather have your full-sized toothbrush at home.
 Well, the same goes for most guns.

-However, this little baby is so capable, that it is not a tiny version of the gun I’d rather have…. it is the gun I’d rather have.
+However, this tiny pistol is so capable, that it is not a smaller version of the gun I’d rather have…. it is the gun I’d rather have.

 There’s one improvement I’d like to see: I’ve noticed that the finish on the magazine is quick to rust.
 I hope that they fix this.